 Your landlord then has 10 days to request more information from you.
 Within 30 days after you provide that information, or within 30 days of your original sublet request if the landlord does not ask for additional information from you, your landlord must either approve or deny the request.
 If your landlord fails to notify you whether the request is approved or denied, you can consider this an approval of your request.
 Then, you may sublease your apartment.
-However, since you are the original tenant, you will have to pay for any damages to the apartment and you are responsible if your subtenant does not pay the rent.
+However, since you are the original tenant, you will have to pay for any damages to the apartment and you remain responsible to pay the rent to your landlord.

 If your landlord decides to deny your sublet request, the denial must be reasonable.
 Your landlord cannot unreasonably withhold consent to sublease.
 If your landlord denies your request, and you believe it was an unreasonable denial of the right to sublet, you can proceed to sublet, but at your own risk.
-If your landlord takes legal action against you for the sublet, and you can show that the landlord acted unreasonably in denying your request, you may be able to make your landlord reimburse you for the legal fees you had to pay to defend against the landlord’s lawsuit.
+If your landlord takes legal action against you for the sublet (i.e., for subletting without permission), and you can show that the landlord acted unreasonably in denying your request, you may be able to make your landlord reimburse you for the legal fees you had to pay to defend against the landlord’s lawsuit.

 If you are leaving your apartment permanently (that is, you are not returning) and you want to transfer your apartment to another person, that arrangement is called an assignment.
 Your landlord can refuse – reasonably or unreasonably – an assignment request; but the landlord must release you from your lease if your landlord unreasonably refuses to consent to an assignment.

 In most cases, you may have a roommate.
-A roommate is generally someone who is not a family member and who is not named on the lease, but who lives in the apartment with you and is not merely a temporary guest.
-In general, if you live in a privately owned building and you are the only one who signed your lease, then you have a right to share your apartment with one other adult who is not related to you and that person’s dependent children.
+A roommate is generally someone who is not a family member and who is not named on the lease but who lives in the apartment with you and is not merely a short-term, temporary guest.
+In general, if you live in a privately owned building and you are the only tenant on your lease, then you have a right to share your apartment with your immediate family and with one other adult who is not related to you and that person’s dependent children.